-Flair works with all mini splits, window ACs, and portable heaters/air conditioners with a remote control that issues infrared commands and shows the device's current state and settings (ex: fan speed, temperature, and/or mode).
+Flair works with all mini splits, window units, and portable heaters/air conditioners that use an infrared remote control with a display showing the device's current state and settings (ex: fan speed, temperature, and/or mode).

-Remote controls without a display - or displaying only temperature - are called "incremental remotes" because they generally send "incremental" commands, like "decrease temperature by one degree" or "change to the next fan speed".
-It's difficult to predict the effect of these commands without knowing the current state of the device.
+Remote controls without a display - or displaying only temperature - are called "incremental remotes".
+These remotes send "incremental" commands, like "decrease temperature by one degree" or "change to the next fan speed".
+It's difficult to predict the effect of these commands and Flair may not be able to accurately control these devices.

 Note: To determine the compatibility of your remote, please see this article.